 "Election Service Contractor" means the company the Election Board contracts with to conduct the election.

-"Eligible Voters" means any enrolled member of the Tribe who has completed any required voter registration process imposed by Election Board regulations.
+"Eligible Voters" means any enrolled member of the Tribe who is eligible to vote under the Constitution of the Little River Band of Ottawa Indians per Article IX, Section 3(a).

 "Immediate Family Member" means a parent, stepparent, spouse, sibling, step-sibling, or child.
 In addition, immediate family also means other person(s), whether or not related, residing in the same household.